 To prepare the dried fruit

-- The night before you make the cake: place all the dried fruit and candied peel into a plastic or ceramic bowl (not metal) and mix in the brandy.
+- The night before you make the cake: place all the dried fruit into a plastic or ceramic bowl (not metal) and mix in the brandy.
 Leave the fruit to soak at room temperature for at least 12-18 hours covered with a cloth.
 You can leave for a couple of days if desired.

 - Leave the fruit to soak at room temperature for at least 12-18 hours covered with a cloth.
 NB: if you want the fruit to be extra juicy, you can do this process up to a month in advance.
 Add more brandy/rum as the fruit soaks it up